86.3 per cent paid to pub staff

 The current scheme of paying monthly bonuses to all pub employees, subject to certain criteria, started in 1998, with a government-approved free share scheme introduced in 2003.

-Of the recipients, approximately 96 per cent were employees below board level, with around 83 per cent paid to employees working in pubs.
+Of the recipients, approximately 97.9 per cent went to employees below board level, with around 86.3 per cent paid to employees

 However, as far as the company is aware, Wetherspoon consistently pays a bigger percentage of its profits to its employees, by way of bonuses and free shares, than any other large pub/restaurant company or retailer.